 Kees and Anita have 4 beautiful children who have helped out on the farm in the summers when not in school.
 Health has always been a priority in the De Dreu family – growing nutritious vegetables and cooking with whole foods together.

-The oldest daughter has a degree in Foods & Nutrition (Western University) and is currently working as a Naturopathic doctor in the Woodstock and St. Catharine’s area where she lives with her husband.
-The youngest daughter is currently working on the farm in the office after graduating from Fanshawe with an Advanced Diploma in Business Administration.
-The eldest son is an electrician and married a lovely girl from Manitoba who is Naturopathic doctor as well.
-And the younger son has graduated from Huron University and is working as an accountant and on the farm.
+Our oldest daughter has a degree in Foods & Nutrition (Western University) and is currently working as a Naturopathic doctor in the Woodstock and St. Catharine’s area where she lives with her husband.
+Our youngest daughter is currently running the on-farm office after graduating from Fanshawe with an Advanced Diploma in Business Administration.
+Our eldest son is an electrician and married a lovely girl from Manitoba who is Naturopathic doctor as well.
+And our younger son has graduated from Huron University, and is working as an accountant and on the farm.
 He hopes to further the vision of De Dreu Farms in the food processing area with his parents and sister in the future.

 Kees and Anita love their farm and their kids, and look forward to passing on a thriving farm to their kids and future generations to come.

 Click the link above to learn more about our commitment to food safety and sustainable agriculture.